acidanthera/VoodooPS2/README.md

 ### Fun Facts:

-While implementing the "just for fun" feature in the keyboard driver where Ctrl+Alt+Del maps to the power key (for selection of Restart, Sleep, Shutdown), I discovered that if you invoke this function with the Ctrl and Alt (Command) keys down, the system will do an abrupt and unsafe restart.
+While implementing the just for fun feature in the keyboard driver where Ctrl+Alt+Del maps to the power key (for selection of Restart, Sleep, Shutdown), I discovered that if you invoke this function with the Ctrl and Alt (Command) keys down, the system will do an abrupt and unsafe restart.
 You can verify this yourself by holding down the Ctrl and Alt keys while pressing the actual power button.

 ### Known issues: